-Bookmark this site and visit it at least once per month.
+Bookmark this site and visit it at least once per month, especially the resources page.
 This site contains the Book of Laws, links to things like Corpora, reporting dates, administration handbooks, this document, and vastly more resources.
-For recruitment resources, don't miss the Kingdom Hospitaller's site too! http://hospitaller.lochac.sca.org
+For recruitment and retention resources, don't miss the Kingdom Hospitaller's site too! http://hospitaller.lochac.sca.org